-The saying “nothing is certain but death and taxes” is used to describe the inevitable.
-Much like death and taxes, aging is another inevitable consequence of life that comes with a unique set of legal implications.
+The saying “nothing is certain but death and taxes” describes the inevitable.
+Like death and taxes, aging is another inevitable life consequence with unique legal implications.

 As we get older, our legal needs evolve.
-This evolution makes it essential to have an elder law lawyer near you on your books.
+This evolution makes having an elder law lawyer near you on your books essential.
 If your loved one is aging or finding themselves in declining health, you may also have inquiries about guardianship, conservatorship, or other issues related to caring for an aging loved one.
-These situations are prime examples of when the services of an elder law lawyer can be extremely helpful.
+These situations are prime examples of when the services of an elder lawyer can be beneficial.

-Elder law lawyers represent older adults, their employed caregivers or nurses, or their families.
+An elder law attorney represents older adults, employed caregivers, nurses, or their families.
 They have a deep understanding of the issues with aging, such as estate planning, retirement, disability planning, nursing home placement, probate and administration of an estate, long-term care planning, and more.

-Elder law lawyers also leverage their knowledge on government benefits that older adults become eligible for as they age and help them to pursue these benefits.
-Not only do they understand the legalities surrounding these issues, but they have experience dealing with the emotional roller coasters that can come with them.
+Elder law lawyers also leverage their knowledge of government benefits that older adults become eligible for as they age and help them pursue these benefits.
+They understand the legalities surrounding these issues and have experience dealing with the emotional roller coasters that can come with them.

 One common mistake is to equate the job of an elder law attorney with that of an estate planning lawyer.
 Wrong.
 While elder law lawyers protect your income or assets so they can be used for your benefit while alive, estate planning is entirely different.
-Estate planning entails the distribution of your assets in a manner that gets you the most tax advantage after your death.
+Estate planning entails the distribution of your assets to get you the most tax advantage after your death.

 Hiring an elder law lawyer can be a difficult decision.
-First and foremost, you want to ensure that you are getting the best representation possible.
+First and foremost, you want to ensure you get the best representation possible.
 At the same time, you also want to make sure you are not overspending on legal fees.
+Here are some scenarios when you should consider hiring lawyers for elder law:

 Elder law lawyers can help with various estate planning issues, including wills, trusts, and powers of attorney.
-If you are unsure about what estate planning documents you need or how to create them, a lawyer for elder law near you can help.
+If you are unsure about what estate planning documents you need or how to create them, an elder law attorney near me can help.

 If you or a loved one is facing the need for long-term care, an elder law lawyer can help you navigate the complex rules and regulations surrounding Medicaid and other government benefits.
 An elder law lawyer can also help you create a plan to pay for long-term care without depleting your assets.